Greetings! My Name is Ajay Dubedi and I am a Salesforce Expert with 6 Salesforce Certifications.

 Enable My Domain

 When customers request for org migration, My Domain is present always.
 In case of any hardcoded references, one must make sure that these are updated in the relevant URLs say My Domain subdomain or login.
 Salesforce, com.
 My Domain also helps to prepare the user to be ready for Lightning capabilities.

 Remove Hard-coded Reference

 Hard coded references is a URL with an instance name.
 Since the Hard coded references point back to the instances, they must be removed or replaced with the subdomain, created by My Domain.
 One can find the hardcoded reference by using Lightning Experience Readiness Check or in the Force.com IDE.

 Please refer to the below link for details on removal of hard coded references.

 Whitelist all Salesforce IP ranges & Update Your lists

 The best practice is to whitelist all the Salesforce IP ranges.
-This ensures that the login authentication of the end users and the integrations.
+This ensures that the login authentication of the end users and the integrations how to find cheap carpet cleaning in dublin.
 This helps to avoid any sort of disruptions in service caused by movement between data center sites.
 If only a subset of IP addresses is whitelisted then please refer to the following link for more details: